UB01976/IS-698-Project-UB01976/README.md

                     Maximum: 3<br/>
 6. Click Next and Click on Create Auto Scaling Group.<br/>

+Create a Auto Scaling policy so that the ASG knows when to Scale up and SCale down the resources.<br/>
 Auto Scaling Policy:<br/>
 1. Open ASG → Click on Automatic Scaling → Add Policy<br/>
 2. Select Target Tracking Policy<br/>